dev-protocol/docs.devprotocol.xyz/content/en/pages/3000-developers/modules/lockup.md

 Dev Protocol users who deposit in properties can withdraw their staking at any time and get rewards.
 (How are staking rewards calculated?
 [Token](/en/introduction/devtoken/))

+For this roles the contract has following functions .

 ## Interface

 ## Deposit To Property